sujatann/M2-EmbSys/Project/README.md

 ![BD](https://user-images.githubusercontent.com/46914341/157050047-47e2be8e-0b47-4b21-8979-0de5bd0cc812.PNG)
 * Fig 4.1.1The above figure gives the overall idea about how the system is arranged in the form of block diagram.

+In this project distance of the object is measured through ultrasonic distance sensor and the sensor output is connected to signal conditioning unit and after that it is processed through Arduino microcontroller.
+The measured results are displayed in liquid crystal display.
+The results are transferred to personal computer.
+The sensor is attached to servo motor to find the polar distance around the sensor upto 1800 rotations.
+This application is also used to find the obstacles detection and the exact distance can also be obtained.
+The measured distance is displayed on the LCD display.

 ![hardware](https://user-images.githubusercontent.com/46914341/157051582-0da52b17-d95a-4235-984d-caaa258a8eb4.png)
 * Fig 4.1.2The above figure shows hoe the each of the components are connected to each other.